agentasteriski/DiffTrainer/README.md

     - Attempts to locate conda at either the custom location installed with the old conda_installer.bat or one of the default install locations.
 If it is not found at any of these locations, it will still attempt to call Conda with the system PATH.
     - Activates the difftrainer environment before running quickinference.py.

-### Known issues:
-- langloader editor sometimes hides behind main window
-- if you type in the save interval or batch size boxes, an error appears in the terminal window
-  - no actual impact, just enter your number and ignore it
-- do not name checkpoint folders just "acoustic" or "variance", it conflicts with the onnx export cleanup